 The A.H.
 Voisey Medal was first established in 1989 in honour of Alan Heywood Voisey, an eminent Australian geologist.
 A.H.
 Voisey completed a Bachelor of Science at the university of Sydney before completing a Master of Science and Doctor of Science (1954) at the same institution.
 Following his education Voisey took up a position at the University of New England as professor where he authored a number of seminal publications on the geology of NSW.
 Specifically, the contributions "Tectonic evolution of northeastern New South Wales, Australia", "Australian geosynclines" and "The geology of the Carroll-Keepit-Rangari area of New South Wales" were of particular importance to the understanding of NSW Geology and more broadly the tectonic evolution of Australia.
 In 1966 Voisey was appointed the foundation Professor and Head of the school of Earth Sciences at Macquarie University where he stayed until he retired in 1971. (biographic information sourced from the Encyclopedia of Australian Sciences)

-The Voisey Medal will be awarded "For significant contribution to the Earth Sciences in Australia by an early-career Earth scientist from the NSW Division” at the AGM in 2019.
+The Voisey Medal will be awarded "For significant contribution to the Earth Sciences in Australia by an early-career Earth scientist from the NSW Division” at the Division AGM.

 Please note in the context of this award, the term “early-career Earth scientist” refers to anyone who: